wasmCloud/wash/README.md

 ### Development Prereqs

 **Note: this is only for developing `wash` itself.**
-To successfully run the integration tests, you must have Rust and TinyGo installed.
+To successfully run the integration tests, you must have [Rust](https://rustup.rs/), [Go](https://go.dev/doc/install) and [TinyGo](https://tinygo.org/getting-started/install/) installed.
 You also must add the `wasm32-unknown-unknown` target to Rust with `rustup target add wasm32-unknown-unknown`.